kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 A general breakdown of scoring is as follows:

 - *90%-100%*: Outstanding effort.
-Student understands how to apply all statistical concepts, can put the results into a cogent argument, can identify weaknesses in the argument, and can clearly communicate the results to others.
+Students understand how to apply all statistical concepts, can put the results into a cogent argument, can identify weaknesses in the argument, and can clearly communicate the results to others.
 - *80%-89%*: Good effort.
-Student understands most of the concepts, puts together an adequate argument, identifies some weaknesses of their argument, and communicates most results clearly to others.
+Students understand most of the concepts, put together an adequate argument, identify some weaknesses of their argument, and communicate most results clearly to others.
 - *70%-79%*: Passing effort.
-Student has misunderstanding of concepts in several areas, has some trouble putting results together in a cogent argument, and communication of results is sometimes unclear.
+Students have misunderstanding of concepts in several areas, have some trouble putting results together in a cogent argument, and communication of results is sometimes unclear.
 - *60%-69%*: Struggling effort.
-Student is making some effort, but has misunderstanding of many concepts and is unable to put together a cogent argument.
+Students are making some effort, but have misunderstanding of many concepts and are unable to put together a cogent argument.
 Communication of results is unclear.
-- *Below 60%*: Student is not making a sufficient effort.
+- *Below 60%*: Students are not making a sufficient effort.

 ## Late work policy